 After practicing and promoting good posture in class, not only did posture increase roughly 20 percent to 90 percent in students, but students’ classroom performance improved as well.

 One of the most prevalent and destructive imbalances has to do with the cervical curve, the natural curve in the vertebrae of the neck.
 When we lose the proper curvature of the cervical and lumbar curves, we lose as much as 50 percent of our spinal strength.

 For every inch that your head is held forward (rather than balanced properly over the body), it gains 10 pounds of weight.
 The back and neck muscles have to work that much harder to keep your chin off your chest and the muscles of your chin stay in constant contraction.

-This compresses nerves and leads to headaches at the base of the skull or those that mimic sinus headaches.
+This compresses nerves and leads to tension headaches at the base of the skull or those that mimic sinus headaches.

 According to former University of Southern California’s director of physical medicine and rehabilitation, Rene Cailliet, forward head posture can add up to 30 pounds of abnormal leverage, pulling “the entire spine out of alignment” and “may result in the loss of 30% of vital lung capacity.”

 Chiropractor Adam Meade explains that the curve of your cervical vertebrae are referred to as “the arc of life” by neurosurgeons because these bones protect the brain stem and are the thoroughfare for spinal nerves that affect every organ and function in the body.

 Subluxation is the term for the compression and irritation of nerves because of misalignments of the spine.
 When the cervical curve is misaligned, the spinal cord stretches and shrinks in circumference, Meade says, losing nerve conductivity.